-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), employment for motorcycle mechanics is expected to increase by 24% between 2010 and 2020, with the best prospects projected for those with formal training.
-In May 2012, the BLS reported the average hourly wage for motorcycle mechanics as $16.78, with mechanics employed at automotive dealers earning a slightly higher average.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), employment for motorcycle mechanics is expected to increase by 6% between 2014 and 2024, with the best prospects projected for those with formal training.
+In May 2015, the BLS reported the average the average annual salary of motorcycle mechanics was $36,240.

 Certification Information and Continuing Education

 Motorcycle mechanics may elect to obtain voluntary certification from one or more motorcycle manufacturers.
 Because specialized manufacturer certification may be required for employment at a manufacturer dealership or retail store, many motorcycle mechanics elect to obtain certification to increase their job prospects and marketability.

 Most motorcycle manufacturers, such as such as Harley-Davidson, Honda, Suzuki and BMW motorcycles, offer certification programs.
 Which certification program a potential motorcycle mechanic chooses depends on which vehicles they expect to be working on most often in their career; it is possible to gain multiple certifications.